 This leads to the Colby Phillips trail which added possibly another half mile to my walk.
 When I came upon the trail junction of the side trail from the Rockland Rail Trail to the main trail of the Colby Phillips Trail I found a much needed bench.

-Once on the path you will pass over French's Stream you will find the Rockland portion , a gravel/crushed stone surface that is level and hard packed.
+Soon you will pass over French Stream and enter the Rockland portion , once gravel/crushed stone surface that was level and hard packed now paved.

-Though this hiking trail was quite new when I took my first walk on it's entire length, there were many other trail users that I came across on my journey to explore Rockland's newest treasure.
+Though this hiking trail was quite new when I took my first walk on it's entire length, there were many other trail users that I came across on my journey to explore Rockland's then newest treasure.
+During the pandemic it was often almost crowded!

 Some were walking dogs, one jogger and several others that were obviously using the non motorized way to get to where they were going in town.
 For some this may be the more convenient and quicker way to get around town.

-From Abington the first street crossing is at Plain st in Rockland.
+From Abington/ Rockland line the first street crossing is at Plain St in Rockland.

 My walks on this trail in the summer proved that this section is considerably filled with bugs.
 Repellant is a must!!